-- Room Types: Beachfront Bures (bungalows) • Ocean View Bures • Ocean View Family Bures • Garden Court Bures • Garden Bures
+- Room Types: Beachfront Bure (bungalow) • Ocean View Bure • Ocean View Family Bure • Garden Court Bure • Garden Bure

 - Smoking Rooms: Smoking is not permitted in any buildings, but OK elsewhere.

-- Best Room: All bungalows are pretty much the same inside, but the Beachfront Bures – which sleep a family of four – directly face the sea.
-And ask for one distant from the lobby/bar/pool area.
+- Best Room: All bungalows are pretty much the same inside, but the Beachfront Bures – which can sleep families of 4 – directly face the sea.
+Ask for one distant from the lobby/bar/pool area.

 Club Fiji Resort – What’s Nearby?

-- Awesome Grill – friendly place with alfresco setting (and indoor seats) for burgers, pastas and salads.
+- Awesome Grill – Friendly place with alfresco setting (and indoor seats) for burgers, pastas, and salads.
 Bring your own booze.
 At the crossroads into Wailoaloa.
-10-minute drive.

-- Travellers Beach Café – perennially popular for backpackers searching for great value and a great vibe.
-12-minute drive.
+- Travellers Beach Café – Always popular with backpackers searching for good value and a great vibe.

-- Market or Grocery: Walk 25 minutes via the beach to the mini-market at the crossroads into Wailloaloa, or get a taxi to the shops on Queens Road or in downtown Nadi.
+- Walk 25 minutes via the beach to the mini-market at the crossroads into Wailloaloa, or get a taxi to the shops on Queens Road or in downtown Nadi.